 - a.
 Student Placement Pending Expulsion.-- Upon the principal's decision to recommend expulsion, the student shall be issued a ten-day out-of-school suspension, using the procedures in Policy 5.1815, and reassigned to the Department of Alternative Education under Policy 8.13.
 This assignment shall be in effect until the School Board officially votes on the expulsion (which should be within sixty (60) calendar days).
-During that period, a student may receive educational services only through the Department of Alternative Education. - b.
+During that period, a student may receive public school educational services only through the Department of Alternative Education. - b.
 Other Measures.-- As required by Fla.
 Stat. § 1006.09(1)(c), "Any recommendation of expulsion shall include a detailed report by the principal or the principal's designated representative on the alternative measures taken prior to the recommendation of expulsion." - c.
-Legal Review.-- The principal's expulsion-recommendation packet shall be forwarded within two work days to the Department of Legal Services for review.
+Legal Review.-- The principal's expulsion-recommendation packet shall be forwarded within three work days to the Department of Legal Services for review.
 An attorney from the Department of Legal Services shall review each packet for legal sufficiency. - i.
-If the attorney finds the packet is not legally sufficient, the attorney shall communicate with the reporting school to determine if it is possible to make the packet legally sufficient.
+If the attorney finds the packet is not legally sufficient, the attorney shall communicate the deficiencies to the reporting school.
+If additional information is available that would make the packet legally sufficient, it should promptly be forwarded to the Department of Legal Services for further review.
 If the packet cannot sustain legal review, the expulsion process shall end and the student shall be referred to his/her respective Area Office for placement into the regular school program. - ii.
-If the packet is legally sufficient, it shall be forwarded to the Expulsion Screening Committee. - d.
+If the packet is deemed legally sufficient, it shall be forwarded to the Expulsion Screening Committee with the signature of an attorney in the Department of Legal Services to indicate the legal sufficiency. - d.
 Expulsion Screening Committee.-- A committee consisting of three principals/designees, one each from an elementary, middle, and high school, plus an area administrator/designee, will meet, to the extent possible, each week during the school year.